Skip to main content

 ]

-- Insert the USB in your edge node and wait around 30 seconds.
-If the provided configuration is correct the device will go online.
+3. Plug the USB drive into the node and wait about 30 seconds.
+If the configuration is valid, the node comes online.